- What makes Oyster unique?

 Can I put my time abroad towards achieving my Duke of Edinburgh's Award?

-Yes, you are able to put the time that you spend volunteering abroad on some of our projects towards achieving your Gold Duke of Edinburgh’s Award.
-We are happy to sign off your completion of any of our following programmes to show that you have achieved the Residential section of the Gold Award:
+You are able to put the time that you spend abroad on some of our projects towards achieving your Gold Duke of Edinburgh’s Award.
+We are an Approved Activity Provider for the DofE Award Residential section.
+We are happy to sign off your completion of any of our following programmes to show that you have achieved the Residential section of the Gold Award, for example:

 - Volunteer with turtles in Costa Rica.